-Medigap is supplemental insurance that’s intended to lower Medicare bills.
+Medigap is supplemental insurance issued by private insurance companies approved by Medicare, and is intended to lower Medicare bills.
 It doesn’t provide access to any additional healthcare services, but will reduce the amount beneficiaires owe when it comes to their out-of-pocket Medicare expenses.
-There are ten different Medigap policies that are sold through independent insurance agencies.
-Each policy has been designated a letter and will offer its own unique coverage.
+There are ten different Medigap plan types sold through independent insurance agencies.
+Each plan has been designated a letter and will offer its own unique coverage.

 Picking the right Medicare policy

 Enrolling in Medicare is incredibly important and can be one of the most beneficial decisions individuals make during retirement.
 Make sure to research and find which policy option is best for you.